blaenk/site/content/notes/scala.md

 The `Unit` type is equivalent to Haskell's `()` or `void` in C++.

-Scala has symbols similar to Ruby's `:symbols` which are defined as:
+Scala has symbols similar to Lisp's, defined as:

 ``` scala
 val someKey = 'symbol